 January 7, 2021 @ 7:00 pm - 8:00 pm

 Magic City Books is proud to kick off our 2021 virtual author series with a visit from Ann Patchett in celebration of the paperback release of her latest novel, The Dutch House.
 Ann Patchett is an Advisory Board member of the Tulsa Literary Coalition and is the co-owner of Parnassus Books in Nashville, TN.

-Tickets will go on sale on Monday, December 7 and will include one (1) paperback copy of The Dutch House and one (1) link to the virtual event on Thursday, January 7 at 7:00 CST.
+Tickets are on sale now and include one (1) paperback copy of The Dutch House and one (1) link to the virtual event on Thursday, January 7 at 7:00 CST.

 About THE DUTCH HOUSE: